 Our advice: Take advantage of AptDeco's delivery service, which insures the item and saves you from having to drive a U-Haul across the city.

 Best for: Those who want to shop local, but can't deal with Craigslist.
-The selection on Krrb is really dependent upon the area you search in, so searching within Brooklyn, it's no surprise I found tons of mid-century modern pieces and industrial-style lighting fixtures.
-To ease your mind about buying used furniture you haven't seen in person from a stranger you've never met, all communication and payment are monitored by Krrb.
-If you don't end up receiving the item or if you learn you were furniture catfished, you can file a return through Krrb for a full refund.
+The selection on Marketplace (our new Classifieds) is really dependent upon the area you search in, so searching within Brooklyn, it's no surprise I found tons of mid-century modern pieces and industrial-style lighting fixtures.
+To ease your mind about buying used furniture you haven't seen in person from a stranger you've never met, all communication is handled within Marketplace.